juand-gv/Family-basic-basket-cost-prediction-in-Medellin-EAFIT/README.md

     <img src="readme_images/logos.png" alt="Logo" width="500" height="200">
   </a>

-  <h2 align="center">Family basic basket cost prediction in Colombia</h2>
+  <h2 align="center">Family basic basket cost prediction in Medellín</h2>

   <p align="center">
     Objective:
-    To design a prediction model for time series that allows forecasting the prices of the basic family basket in Colombia.
+    Design a model that allows the basic family basket prices time series in Medellin using some related municipalities and variables such as TRM and ACPM.
     <br />
     <a href="https://github.com/morbid-face/ProyectoEquipo3_eafit"><strong>Explore the docs »</strong></a>
     <br />